Mercurii7/burp-multi-browser-highlighting/README.md

 During pentesting, I often have two or more different browsers opened to test issues such as role matrix, as well as to show how requests in 1 client might affect another.
 It is however hard to visualize which requests were made by which browser within the proxy histroy.
 Hence this plug-in was created to help visualize how different requests interleave with one another.

+++
+- Added comparison of proxy listening interface to differentiate browsers.
+- For use with same type of browser on different listening interfaces to test issues such as role matrix.
+  - e.g. Firefox A on 127.0.0.1:8080 & Firefox B on 127.0.0.1:8081

 It is designed to be **non-intrusive**, so highlighting is disabled by default.
 Turn it on in the Proxy context menu only when you need it.